anoma/namada-testnets/.github/pull_request_template.md

 # Description

+## Links to previous PRs

+(Insert here)

+## Rules
-All previous genesis validators should name their PRs "Update {validator_alias}.toml for tesntet-15" and provide links to previous PRs merged.
+All previous genesis validators should name their PRs "Update {validator_alias}.toml" and provide links to previous PRs merged.

-## If this is an UPDATE for a previous genesis validator

-Checks are made against your `net_address`.
-If this has changed since the previous testnet, make sure you provide links of previous prs merged from your previous git username.

-Thanks in advance!
+All new validators should name their PRs "Create {validator_alias}.toml" and provide links to their previously closed PRs, if any.

 ## Checklist before merging

 - [ ] Only one toml is added in this PR
+- [ ] The file being added has no special characters in its name (no '.' or ' ')
 - [ ] The file being added is indeed a .toml file
 - [ ] The toml being added is to the correct folder, and only to the correct folder
 - [ ] The `eth_hot_key` and `eth_cold_key` are present
-- [ ] The `email`, `discord`, `elements` `telegram`, and `twitter` fields are present and valid
+- [ ] The `email` is present